French Bulldog

 Agility, Obedience, Rally Obedience, Conformation

-The average lifespan of a French Bulldog is around 10 to 12 years.
-However, with proper care, including regular veterinary check-ups and a healthy diet, some can live longer.
-It's essential for owners to be aware of potential health issues that can affect their lifespan, including respiratory problems and joint issues.
+The average lifespan of a French Bulldog ranges from 10 to 12 years.
+However, with proper care, some can live even longer.
+Regular veterinary check-ups and a healthy diet are essential for extending their lifespan.

-French Bulldogs have a short, smooth coat that sheds minimally.
-Regular grooming, including brushing, can help manage shedding and keep their coat healthy.
-Despite their low shedding, owners should be prepared for some hair around the house, especially during seasonal changes.
+French Bulldogs have a short coat that sheds minimally.
+Regular brushing can help manage loose hair and keep their coat healthy.
+Despite their low shedding, they can still trigger allergies in sensitive individuals.

-French Bulldogs are prone to certain health issues, particularly due to their brachycephalic (short-nosed) structure.
-Common health concerns include breathing difficulties which can also lead to higher sensitivity to anesthesia, hip dysplasia, and skin allergies.
-They can also have eye conditions such juvenile cataracts or entropion.
-Regular veterinary care and a healthy lifestyle can help mitigate these risks.
+Frenchies are prone to certain health issues, particularly brachycephalic obstructive airway syndrome (BOAS) due to their short snouts.
+Other common health concerns include hip dysplasia and skin allergies.
+Regular vet visits and a healthy lifestyle can help mitigate these risks.